kirbyj/vPhon/README.md

 ngã|35g|312|214
 nặng|21/g|21g|212

-vPhon also provides an option (given the `-6` flag) to return integer values for tones given in Phạm 2001 (59):
+vPhon also provides an option (given the `-6` flag) to return integer values for tones given in e.g. Phạm (2001, 59):

 | Name  | Number |
 | ----- | --- |